CQ Asia-SSD: FREQUENTLY ASKED QUESTIONS (FAQ)

 By way of summary, our program is:

-• geared toward persons with appropriate background and experience
+• geared toward persons with some basic background and experience in spiritual companioning

 • employing a hybrid format: online and residency combination